OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_ha.md

 $ onehost disable <host_id>
 ```

-If you are upgrading from version 6.2+.
-Use `onezone disable <zone_id>` to make sure that no operation changing OpenNebula state are executed.
+If you are upgrading from version 6.2+ use `onezone disable <zone_id>` to make sure that no operations changing OpenNebula's state are executed.

 ## Step 3.
 Stop the HA Cluster